development-psychology-hiroshima/development.hiroshima-u.ac.jp/README.md

 vite
 ```

+If you want to expose your development server to the local network, try `vite --host` instead.

 When you finish editing the source code, run `vite build` to build a production site at `/dist` path.